libp2p/specs/relay/circuit-v2.md

 protocol, while very flexible, has some limitations when it comes to the practicalities of relaying connections.

-The main problem is that is no mechanism to reserve resources in the relay, which leads to continuoues oversubscription of relays and the necessity of (often inefective) heuristics for balancing resources.
+The main problem is that v1 has no mechanism to reserve resources in the relay, which leads to continuoues oversubscription of relays and the necessity of (often inefective) heuristics for balancing resources.
 In practice, running a relay proved to be an expensive proposition